Continually Updated Clinical Reference

 External changes

-A decrease in the conjunctival capillaries and an increase in the granularity of conjunctival venules have been reported to occur and are reversible postpartum.
+A decrease in conjunctival capillaries and an increase in the granularity of conjunctival venules have been reported to occur; each being reversible during the postpartum period.

-Another common external skin change, termed chloasma, leads to increased pigmentation around the eyes and cheeks.
+Another common external result of pregnancy is changes to the skin called chloasma.
+Due to increased hormone levels (ie, progesterone), some pregnant women experience increased pigmentation around the eyes and cheeks.
 The pigmentation changes tend to fade slowly postpartum.

 Pregnancy-induced hypertension (preeclampsia)

-The onset of hypertension in an otherwise normotensive pregnant woman, with generalized edema and/or proteinemia is termed pregnancy-induced hypertension (PIH) or preeclampsia.
-If these changes are associated with seizures, then the disorder is classified as eclampsia.
-The incidence of PIH is approximately 5%, and it is more common in primigravids, in younger and older women, and in those patients with maternal systemic diseases.
-The onset of this disorder usually is after the 20th week of gestation.
+The onset of hypertension (>140/90 after 20 wk) in an otherwise normotensive pregnant woman with proteinemia (>300 mg/24 h) is the minimal criteria needed to diagnose a patient with preeclampsia.
+[6, 10, 11] Furthermore, if these changes are associated with seizures, which are not attributed to any other cause, then the disorder is classified as eclampsia.
+The incidence of preeclampsia is approximately 5%, and it is more common in primigravids, in younger and older women, and in those patients with maternal systemic diseases.
+The onset of this disorder is usually after the 20th week of gestation.

-PIH has various maternal and fetal consequences, including ocular sequelae in up to one third of cases.
-The most common ocular complaint is visual blurriness; however, other symptoms have been reported, including photopsias, scotomas, and diplopia.
+Preeclampsia has various maternal and fetal consequences.
+In up to one third of cases, ocular sequelae have been reported.
+The most common ocular complaint is visual blurriness; however, other symptoms have also been noted, including photopsias, scotomas, and diplopia.
 The protean ocular manifestations include retinopathy, optic neuropathy, serous detachments, and occipital cortical changes.

-The changes that occur in retinopathy due to PIH are similar to changes from hypertensive retinopathy.
-The most common finding is focal retinal arteriole narrowing, which also may be diffuse.
+The changes that occur in retinopathy due to preeclampsia are similar to changes from hypertensive retinopathy.
+[12] The most common finding is focal retinal arteriole narrowing, which also may be diffuse.
 Other changes may include retinal hemorrhages, edema, exudates, nerve fiber layer infarcts, and vitreous hemorrhage secondary to neovascularization.
-A positive correlation exists between the severity of PIH and degree of retinopathy; however, most changes are reversible once PIH resolves.
-PIH retinopathy may be more severe with underlying diabetes, chronic hypertension, and renal disease.
+A positive correlation exists between the severity of preeclampsia and the degree of retinopathy; however, most changes are reversible once preeclampsia resolves.
+Preeclampsia retinopathy may be more severe with underlying diabetes, chronic hypertension, and renal disease.

 Optic nerve changes that have been reported include papilledema, acute ischemic optic neuropathy, and optic atrophy.

-Cortical blindness, although rare, has been a reported cause of vision loss in patients with PIH.
-It is believed that cerebral edema is the mechanism of vision loss.
-Treatment or resolution of PIH and the resultant cerebral edema usually parallels visual recovery.
+Cortical blindness, although a rare complication, has been a reported cause of vision loss in patients with preeclampsia.
+Cerebral edema is believed to be the mechanism of vision loss.
+Two proposed theories may account for the cerebral edema.
+One theory suggests that vasospasm causes transient ischemia and produces cytotoxic edema.
+The other theory explains that preeclampsia causes increased permeability from circulatory dysregulation, thus providing vasogenic edema.
+Treatment or resolution of preeclampsia and the resultant cerebral edema usually parallels visual recovery.

 Central serous retinopathy

 Although not typical, central serous retinopathy (CSR) has been reported to occur during pregnancy.
-Although more common in the third trimester, it has been reported to occur in the first and second trimesters.
+[2] Although more common in the third trimester, it may also occur during the first or second trimesters.
 The condition resolves spontaneously in the first few months postpartum and has been known to recur in future pregnancies, usually in the same eye.
 The underlying mechanism remains unclear.

 Benign intracranial hypertension